RiverMagnetic/first-rails-api-project/README.md

 | `/items/:id` |  PATCH/PUT   | Item Controller |     `items#update`      | _Change the properties of the item with the given id, using data provided by the request._ |
 | `/items/:id` |    DELETE    | Item Controller |     `items#destroy`     |                           _Destroy the item with the given id._         |

 ## Routes for Users Controller

+These routes are probably already set up in the template:

 | Request Type   | Path                   | Controller#Action |
 |----------------|------------------------|-------------------|